Handling Tough Financial Times with Crisis Management

 Step 5: Prepare with Insurance

 Insurance can be a valuable safety net in financial crises.
-Consider policies like life insurance to protect your loved ones, disability insurance for income during illness or injury, and property insurance for your home, car, or belongings.
+Consider policies like life insurance to protect your loved ones, disability insurance to preserve your income during illness or injury, and property insurance for your home, car, or belongings.

 Medical expenses are one of the most common financial emergencies—20% of adults face major unexpected medical bills annually, with median costs ranging from $1,000 to $1,999.
 Insurance policies can help offset these costs and reduce financial stress.